GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 We've also updated our social media icons to remove custom circle outlines.
 So if you use USWDS social media icons, expect them to change a little bit.
 This change helps format our icons exactly as they're provided from social media companies.

-And lastly, this isn't a breaking change since we have backward compatible styling, but we've updated the markup of the usa-password component to use a `&#60;button&#62;` for the &#34;Show password&#34; functionality instead of an anchor.
+And lastly, this isn't a breaking change since we have backward compatible styling, but we've updated the markup of the usa-password component to use a `<button>` for the "Show password" functionality instead of an anchor.

 **Slide 12:** And that's USWDS 3.1.0 — it's out now, and if you want more information about what's inside we're posting the [link to the full release notes](https://github.com/uswds/uswds/releases/tag/v3.1.0) in the chat.